 Paid subscribers get a more detailed version of this blog post, and my full thoughts on this topic.
 Please consider supporting my work.
 Alternatively, you can support my work through Patreon.

-Want early access to my newsletter?
+Want early access to my content?

-Support my work on Patreon!
+Support my work for $5 per month on this website!

 What's Going On: